THE BEGINNING OF BARTI

-Neat over ice with a slice of orange.
-Or if you’re looking for a mixer, cloudy lemonade is fantastic, or you can’t go wrong with ginger beer or cola.
+A lot of people like to drink Barti on its own, but if you’re looking for a mixer, cloudy lemonade is fantastic, or you can’t go wrong with ginger beer or cola.
 Check out our perfect serves for more ideas.

 Barti Ddu, or in English Black Bart, wasn’t just any pirate.
 He left Pembrokeshire to work in the navy and nearing the end of his long and lowly career, the ship he worked on was defeated by pirates.
 Reluctantly, and for lack of any other option, Bartholomew Roberts joined his attackers.